 selected as pinot grigio like are lightweight and crisp.

 - Chardonnay: Chardonnay is a round, buttery white this is rich on the tongue.
 Many are heavy on oak, but they don't

 have to be.
-Like cabarnet sauvignon, the grape adapts well to a number of soils and climates.
+Like cabernet sauvignon, the grape adapts well to a number of soils and climates.
 In its

 native Burgundy, it shows more of a mineral flavor than the heavier fruit flavors of California

 chardonnay.
-Chardonnay necklaces are classic and versatile like cabarnet sauvignon though lighter in color.
+Chardonnay necklaces are classic and versatile like cabernet sauvignon though lighter in color.

 - Champagne: It used to be that champagne was known only at special occasions where it shines and glitters with